amortensen/dots-protocol/draft-teague-dots-protocol.md

 session sends DOTS heartbeats on the specified interval, but asynchronously, without acknowledgement.
-Each DOTS agent tracks heartbeats received from its peer, and includes the sequence number of the last heartbeat received from the peer agent in the next heartbeat sent, as shown in {fig-heartbeats}:
+Each DOTS agent tracks heartbeats received from its peer, and includes the sequence number of the last heartbeat received from the peer agent in the next heartbeat sent, as shown in {{fig-heartbeats}}:

 ~~~~~
    Client                           Server